 If you disagree with changes made to your Course Work during the AMCAS verification process, you may submit an Academic Change Request for review, though it’s not guaranteed to be approved.

-The medical school application process is undoubtedly difficult to navigate.
-The surplus of information you need to find plus numerous dates and deadlines can easily overwhelm even the most organized among us.
-You don’t have to go through it alone.
-Our Medical School Admissions Consultants provide the support and guidance all pre-meds need during this critical stage.
+Navigating the medical school application process can be a daunting challenge.
+The sheer volume of information to gather, coupled with countless dates and deadlines, can easily overwhelm even the most organized individuals.
+But you don’t have to face it alone.
+Our Blueprint Medical School Admissions Consultants provide the support and guidance all pre-meds need during this critical stage.
 Our consultants are former admissions committee members and have years of experience helping students navigate this confusing maze.
 Schedule a free consultation with our Advisors today to learn how we can help you with your primary application and beyond!